Tuning Colloidal Reactions

 Control over complex colloidal reactions with inverse designed components.
 Controlled disassembly of virus-like shells and, inspired by drug deliver applications, induced release of small particles trapped inside.

-Novel method for extracting interactions from particle trajectories that does not assume particles are at equilibrium.
+Novel method for extracting interactions from particle trajectories in and out of equilibrium.
 Validated on experimental colloidal data interacting via depletion forces.

 Nonreciprocal wave-mediated interactions reveal a new form of activity that emerges as a collective property the system.